VarboxInternational/docs/draft-records.md

 Even though drafted model records are automatically excluded, you may stumble upon a scenario where you're discarding global scopes on a model by using the `withoutGlobalScopes()` method, but you still don't want to fetch your drafted model records.

-You can exclude your drafted model records from your query results by using the `withoutDrafts()` method.
+You can exclude your drafted records from your query by using the `withoutDrafts()` query scope.

 ```php
 $onlyPublishedRecords = YourModel::withoutDrafts()->get();